Democracy in Bangladesh: Transparency and accountability in public administration

 Using positions of power to grant favours to relatives, supporters and friends is considered a norm in Bangladeshi politics.
 Most leaders of Bangladesh have been alleged into being involved in large corruption scandals either directly or indirectly.

 Respect for human rights and freedom

 Violations of human rights in Bangladesh take the forms of extrajudicial killings and custodial torture and deaths.
-An estimated of 154 extra judicial killings in 2009 and another 127 deaths were confirmed through extrajudicial in 2010, with larger numbers expected.
+An estimated 154 extrajudicial killings in 2009 and 127 in 2010, though many suspect the actual number of casualties is greater.

 Although local laws prohibit physical violence or mental torture of detainees and prisoners by state agencies, these laws were routinely broken, and in certain cases, the victims would effectively 'disappear'.
 From 2007 to 2008, several top businessmen and politicians were subjected to trials for charges such as financial corruption, tax evasion and bribery.
 Several of the top political leaders were then subject to mental and physical torture during detention.

 Cases such as those of police brutality in early 2019 were evident, as police used force to disperse 50,000 protestors, resulting in one death and over 50 injuries.